Today we prepare a quick and light vegetable broth:

 – leek;

-and a pinch of salt.Cover with a lid, bring to a boil, and cook for 10 minutes.
+and a pinch of salt.Cover with a preferably glass lid, bring to a boil, and cook for 10 minutes.

 Your quick and light vegetable broth is ready.

-It is a clear, fat-free broth, no need to strain.To be used with or without its vegetables, whole or blended.
+It is a clear, fat-free broth, and there is no need to strain it.Use it with its vegetables, whole or blended, or without.

-In case of brothy first courses, to avoid glycemic spikes, it is advisable to cook the pasta separately, then rinse it and add it to the brothy sauce prepared separately; in this way the starch released by the pasta in the cooking water is eliminated.
+For brothy first courses, to prevent glycemic spikes, cook the pasta separately, rinse it, and add it to the brothy sauce prepared separately; this way the starch released by the pasta in the cooking water is eliminated.

 Cook the pasta separately from the broth.

-Drain and rinse it well under running water to eliminate the released starch.
+Drain it and rinse well under running water to remove the released starch.

-Add it to the broth prepared separately.In this way, you reduce the glycemic load of the dish, making it more manageable and lighter, without giving up the comfort of pasta in broth.
+Add it to the hot broth prepared separately.This way, you reduce the glycemic load of the dish and make it more manageable and lighter, without giving up the comfort of pasta in broth.

-The pasta in vegetable broth is a carbohydrate-rich first course, easy to balance by adding a protein source and vegetables, thus composing a balanced meal or single dish that helps to keep blood sugar stable.
+The pasta in vegetable broth is a first course – a source of carbohydrates – vegetarian easy to balance by adding a protein source and vegetables thus composing a balanced meal or single dish that helps to maintain stable blood sugar levels.

-Homemade vegetable broth is a natural, healthy, and versatile base ingredient for cooking and flavoring.
+Homemade vegetable broth is a natural, healthy, and versatile base ingredient for cooking and seasoning.

-It’s perfect as a base for many recipes with vegetables, legumes, but also with meat and fish:
+It is perfect as a base for many vegetable, legume, but also meat and fish recipes:

 – appetizers, first and second courses;